 - Public Affairs Unit handles issues regarding public affairs and media relations.
 Email the Public Affairs Unit.

-- Staff Services Division Commander handles issues regarding employment, evidence processing, records and training.
-Email the Staff Services Division.
+- Support Services Division Commander handles issues regarding employment, evidence processing, records and training.
+Email Support Services Division.

 - Open records requests, background investigations or general information requests, Email the Records Unit.